kkm24132/DataScienceRepository1/README.md

 Please refer to respective files for details on the analysis, code snippet and outputs from experiments on kernels.

+## GitHub References for R

+* [H2O for R](https://github.com/h2oai/h2o-3/tree/master/h2o-r/demos) - H2O has been helping automating machine learning, reduce computational time, hence it may be relevant in mastering this powerful package.
+The repository contains practical examples (airlines delay, bad loans, citibike demand) using which you can explore various h2o features in model building.
+* [Data Science in R](https://github.com/ujjwalkarn/DataScienceR) - The repository takes you deeper into specifics of model building in R. It consists several areas around most phases in CRISP-DM such as data exploration, data manipulation, modeling using time series analysis and others etc.

 ## What is Data Science?

 * [What is Data Science @ O'reilly](https://www.oreilly.com/ideas/what-is-data-science)